 Graphically this Zelda game is beautiful.
 It’s not the cel-shaded brightness of Wind Waker or the darker and grimmer look of Twilight Princess, but it’s almost a combination of the two.
 There are some very bright and fantastic looking settings, but the game is more than capable of producing a few environments that are aesthetically just creepy.
 In all seriousness though, I love the look of this game.
 It’s perfect for people setting out on an adventure, and even if the Wii is not as graphically capable of other consoles on the market, it’s still beautiful.
 In the other half of the graphics/sound combo, the sound and music for this game is amazing as always.
 It may not be Ocarina of Time with some of the memorable melodies, but it still has some extraordinary music to listen to.
 Combine that with the great sound effects (hearing the Master Sword clang is still fun) and it’s a perfect combo of sounds and graphics.

 I highly recommend people give Skyward Sword a well deserved chance.
 It’s a fantastic addition to the Zelda series, and seeing as it might be one of the last ones, get into it soon.
 The Zelda series isn’t necessarily for everyone (I’ve heard a few go “Zelda is so boooooring” which is ridiculous), but it’s still a great game that almost everyone can enjoy without issues.
-It’s got saving the damsel in distress, the huge adventure, and the swordplay action that is easy to get behind and loveNote: The Legend of Zelda: Skyward Sword review was written based on the Wii version of the game.
+It’s got saving the damsel in distress, the huge adventure, and the swordplay action that is easy to get behind and loveNote: The Legend of Zelda: Skyward Sword was reviewed on Wii.
+A physical copy of the game purchased by SelectButton.